MortenHarding/docker-3270BBS/README.md

 You can easily install 3270 BBS without this docker container, by following the instructions on [3270 BBS](https://github.com/moshix/3270BBS).

 So why this docker container ?
-The benefits is what you get with any app that is containerized, such as easy deployment
+The benefits is what you get with any app that is containerized, such as easy deployment.

 # Start the 3270BBS docker container